-Unfortunately, if you plan to sell your home, you will find that upgrades are a bit of a touchy subject.
+Unfortunately, if you plan to sell your home, you will find that upgrades are a touchy subject.
 If your home is in a bad neighborhood or one that is not increasing in value, the money that you spend on renovations might not come back to you.
 While that doesn’t need to discourage you from making the investment in the first place, it is something to keep in mind.
-However, if you live in a thriving area, you might just find that simple renovations can give your property an even bigger boost.
+However, if you live in a thriving area, you might just find that simple home renovations can give your property an even bigger boost.

 Be Realistic About Home Value

 Another major consideration is the actual value of your home.
 In the same way that a home with upgrades in a bad neighborhood won’t go for much, a home that has a relatively low value might not be able to return the money that you spent on renovations.
-If your home can only be sold for $250,000, you probably won’t want to invest $75,000 in renovations on it.
+If your home can only be sold for $250,000, you probably won’t want to invest $75,000 in renovations.

 Consider Future Plans